nodiscc/xsrv/roles/gitea/README.md

 **Mirror from gitea to other hosts**

-Got to your project `Settings > Repository` and configue the remote repository to mirror to.
+Got to your project `Settings > Repository` and configure the remote repository to mirror to.

 <!--
 <summary>DEPRECATED git hooks method</summary>